-I often recommend wearing your hair down with soft curls, waves or even straightened as long as it has movement.
-I want you to be able shake and flip your hair around!
+I often recommend wearing your hair down with soft curls, waves, or even straightened as long as it has movement.
+I want you to be able to shake and flip your hair around!

 Hiring a professional hair and makeup artist can help you look naturally glowing and your very best.
 If you need help finding one, I would be happy to give you a few recommendations.

 You’re more than welcome to bring your dogs to your family photo session!
-I love animals, and am happy to have them there.
-This usually works best if you have an addition person is able to come along on the session to help your pup during images that don’t involve them.
-Another way is to arrange a pup pick up time about half way through the session or pick a location and time of year where your dog will be okay to sit in the car for 20-30 minutes 🙂
+I love animals and am happy to have them there.
+This usually works best if you have an additional person who is able to come along on the session to help your pup during images that don’t involve them.
+Another way is to arrange a pup pick up time about halfway through the session or pick a location and time of year where your dog will be okay to sit in the car for 20-30 minutes 🙂

 Still sure where to start?
 When in doubt check out my What to Wear Pinterest board for inspiration!